-Tony Steyger has worked for all the major UK broadcasters as producer and director, including BBC, ITV, Channel Four and Five.
-At the BBC he produced ground-breaking documentaries for Video Diaries and Teenage Diaries and was the inspiration behind the highly regarded Mass Observation series: Video Nation.
-In 1994 he launched Maverick Television where he created BBC2's iconic Trade Secrets and made award-winning programmes for Comic Relief.
+Tony has worked for all the major UK broadcasters as producer and director of factual and studio-based programming.
+At the BBC he produced ground-breaking documentaries for Video Diaries and Teenage Diaries, and was the inspiration behind the highly regarded Mass Observation series: Video Nation.
+In 1994 he launched Maverick Television where he created BBC2's iconic Trade Secrets series, relaunched Going for a Song with Michael Parkinson, and made RTS-award-winning programmes for the BBC's Comic Relief.

-In 1997 he established the BBC’s first New Media Programmes unit, developing innovative programming for the BBC’s digital platforms.
-Tony went on to supervise the web streaming for the debut UK series of Big Brother for Channel 4.
+In 1997 he established the BBC’s first new media programmes unit, developing innovative low-cost, high-volume programming for the BBC’s digital platforms and the interactive studio series, Front Room, with Jason Bradbury.
+Tony went on to supervise the web streaming for the debut UK series of Big Brother for Channel 4 through Victoria Reel/Endemol.

-Tony continues to make programmes with a focus on everyday life, developing the documentary form and bringing research into teaching.
-Since 2005, he has been lecturing on all aspects of film and television production at Southampton Solent.
-He helped establish the in-house media production centre, Solent Productions, which makes projects for clients and provides professional opportunities for students.
-Here he has supervised broadcast output for the Glastonbury festival and, during the past year, has launched the University’s web channel, Solent TV.
-Tony also has his own website (www.tonysteyger.com) where you can find out more information.
+Since 2005, Tony has been teaching on all aspects of film and television production at Solent, as well as continuing to make programmes with a focus on ordinary people, family and the environment.
+He helped establish the in-house media production centre, Solent Productions, which makes projects for clients and broadcasters, providing professional opportunities for students.
+Here he has supervised broadcast output for the Glastonbury Festival and launched the University’s web channel, Solent TV, and continues to develop and manage real-world learning opportunities for students inside and alongside the curriculum.

-"Television is transforming itself constantly and within this change there are huge opportunities for learning and innovation.
+"Television is transforming itself constantly and there are huge opportunities for learning and innovation.
 Steering students into the path of this transformation is exhilarating."